 But that's only a very small part of the picture.
 At any time of day there are accidents in the city (car accidents, fires, collapsing buildings, etc), so while the city as a whole is a complex adaptive system there is chaos in the system too.
 It 'd better be as to recover from those accidents the city needs to draw on its adaptiveness to recover.
 That is why one can say the city is resilient (to a certain extent) for disasters.

 And there is order in the city too.
 Besides the biological order of day/night and the seasons, there is much much more.
-Street patterns are often quite regular, traffic rules and lights usually make traffic flow orderly (yes, I know, apart from Rome), habits people have such as keeping right on the board-walk makes life much easier for both locals and tourists.
+Street patterns are often quite regular, traffic rules and lights usually make traffic flow orderly (yes, I know, apart from Rome).
+Habits people have, such as keeping right on the board-walk makes life much easier for both locals and tourists.
 And going out for breakfast makes businesses relatively predictable, and ....
 There are probably literally zillions of examples to put forward.
-How much order can you find in the photo above?
+How much order can you find in the photo?
 I guess a lot if you try.
 How much order can you find in the place where you live or work?
 Actually I tend to believe that a city's properties, aspects, behaviours largely fall within the realm of order.
 It better be as else it would be very hard to live in such a city.

 Taking the reverse view